-What is ABA?
+What is ABA

 Applied behavior analysis (ABA) is the application of a scientific field of study.
-Specifically, ABA is "a scientific approach for discovering environmental variables that reliably influence socially significant behavior and for developing a technology of behavior change that takes practical advantage of those discoveries" (Cooper et al., 2020, p.
+Specifically, ABA is "a scientific approach for discovering environmental variables that reliably influence socially significant behavior and for developing a technology of behavior change that takes practice advantage of those discoveries" (Cooper et al., 2020, p.
 2).
-This lengthy definition can be broken into meaningful pieces.
-Ultimately, "human behavior is everything people do, including how they move and what they say, think and feel," (Cooper et al., 2020, p.
-26).
+This lengthy definition can be broken into some meaningful pieces.
+Behavior is anything that we say or do.
 In order for something to be considered a behavior, it needs to meet three criteria: